 According to the media, Chicken Little was right – the sky is falling.
 The negative drone of plummeting real estate values became a self-fulfilling prophecy, but, as we now know, the seeds for the destruction of the real estate market were sown in the Federal Community Reinvestment Act back in 1977.
 Today many people owe more on their homes than the homes are worth, so banks take them back, the government bails out the banks, and the cost is passed back to the tax payers; a rapidly depleting demographic.

 Years after the truce of WWII, there were some Japanese soldiers still hiding in the jungle who didn’t know the war was over.
 There are Americans today hiding in civilization who think government money is free.
 I think it was Mark Steyn who said, “If you think health care is expensive now, wait until it’s free.”
 As a Canadian, he knows firsthand.
 Some folks forget that government money is our money.
 As the economist Milton Friedman said, “There is no free lunch.”

-Gas prices, food prices, famines, floods, earthquakes, drought,wars, and on and on it goes.
+Gas prices, food prices, famines, floods, earthquakes, drought, wars, and on and on it goes.
 Too much bad news.
 Makes you want to escape to an island where there is no electricity and no news at all.
-Just bananas, goofy monkeys and cool ocean breezes.
+Just bananas, cool ocean breezes and hyperkinetic monkeys.